LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/exercise-1/README.md

     By using the ReetrantLock in the exercise above, you have defined a critical section.
 Does your critical section contain the least number of lines of code?
 If so, explain why.
 If not, fix it and explain why your new critical section contains the least number of lines of code.

     Hint: Recall that the critical section should only include the parts of the program that only one thread can execute at the same time.

+TOOD: could it be made simpler with an AtomicInteger in counter?

 Yes the `critical section` includes the least amount of lines.
 This is due to the `race condition` being a read-modify-write which occurs in the increment method.
 By making this sunchronized we ensure that only one thread can execute the critical section, at a time.